 |Grading||% of All Alexandrite||Description|

 |AAAAA (Collector Gems)||Extremely Rare||

-These alexandrites are of Brazil or Russian origin and are the rarest and highly sought out by collectors for their perfect blue green to purple/reddish color change.
+These alexandrites are of Brazilian or Russian origin and are the rarest and highly sought out by collectors.
 They have rich color and 90 to 100% color change, very slightly included to eye clean clarity and exhibit nice sparkle.
 These gems tend to appreciate most in value over time due to rarity and high demand....View More

 |AAAA (Heirloom)||Top 1%||